qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - please unsubscribe me, thanks!
 - Please Unsubscribe me from this list.
 - Please unsubscribe this account from your mailing list.
+- How to unsubscribe?
+- Your unsubscribe button in your emails does not work.
+I would like to unsubscribe from all EasilyDo emails please.
+Thank you.
+- How do I delete and unsubscribe?
+- please unsubscribe me
+- How to unsubscribe?
+- Where is unsubscribe?
+- Where is the option to unsubscribe ?
+- How do you get it to unsubscribe my emails?
+- Unsubscribe doesn't work
+- Please advise how to unsubscribe.

 ## intent:cannot_sign_in
 - Can't sign in